samvelchobanyan/AtmMonitor/README.md

 This project is a small microframework for building front‑end applications without requiring a backend runtime such as Node.js.
 It focuses on simplicity, minimal dependencies and clear structure.
-⚠️ This project does **not** use Node.js, npm, build tools, or any agents.
-No tests or runtime environments should be inferred.

 ## Features